lsst-sqre/sqr-092/index.rst

     More than four digits are permitted for the year to specify dates after 9999 CE; however, these may not be supported in all implementations.
     Include at least hours, minutes, and seconds in the time.
     Milliseconds, if present, are encoded as a fractional part after the seconds using U+002E (``.``) as the decimal mark.
+    The encoded timestamp must end in ``Z`` and must not include time zone offset information in any other format.
     For example, ``2024-08-23T14:42:47.043Z``.

 duration